BreeHen24/meet-and-greet/attendees.md

 ### Joe Matthews
 Father, friend & programmer.
 More than 10 years of IT related experience and 4+ years of full stack experience using Ruby, Rails, Bootstrap, jQuery & PostgreSQL.
 Currently focusing on learning and applying front-end JavaScript frameworks.
 Looking to join a motivated team that develops software using agile principles.

+## Breeanna Henson

+I'm a recent graduate of Francis Tuttle's Back-End/Web Development program and Front-End Development/Web Design.
+I've designed websites since my teen years and finally have a diploma to show that I know what I am doing.
+I've mostly dealt with HTML, CSS, JavaScript, and PHP but I am always working on learning more.
+To stop learning is to accept defeat.
+I'm mostly looking to just break in and find a job to start getting experience.
+You can find me at [Bombthe.net](http://www.bombthe.net/) and [LinkedIn](https://www.linkedin.com/in/breeannahenson24/)